Elevate your local knowledge

 What to watch during the final week of MLB’s regular season

-Right around Labor Day, it looked like Major League Baseball’s playoff race would be a big snooze fest.
+Right around Labor Day, it looked as if Major League Baseball’s playoff races would be a big snooze fest.

 September had other ideas.

-The standings in both the American League and National League have tightened in a hurry, and a lot of the action over the final week of the season will take place in Ohio.
+The standings in both the American League and National League have tightened in a hurry, and a lot of the action over the final few days of the season has centered around teams in Ohio.

 Here’s a look at some things to watch as MLB’s regular season comes to an end and October baseball arrives: